ythecombinator/xzibit/README.md

 [Stylus](https://learnboost.github.io/stylus/) has everything that modern *CSS preprocessors* should have: *variables*, *mixins*, *nesting*, *extending* and many other cool things.
 And it's writen in Javascript and runs in *NodeJS*.

-#### Stylint

-Personally, I do think that one of the points considered as favorable to Stylus may not be that good: a more permissive syntax.
-But we can use a [linter](https://github.com/rossPatton/stylint) to make things more strict and enjoy the benefits of a *full JS-based stack*.

-#### Skeleton

-[Skeleton](http://getskeleton.com/) which is an amazingly simple and responsive boilerplate for Mobile-Friendly development.

-All styles used here were taken from *Skeleton*'s original styles and ported to *Stylus*.

 ### Gulp